Learning Concept Embeddings for Efficient Bag-of-Concepts Densification: Learning Concept Embeddings

-Inspired by the distributional hypothesis \cite{harris1954distributional}, we, in this model, hypothesize that "similar concepts tend to appear in similar conceptual contexts".
-In order to test this hypothesis, we learn concept embeddings by training a skip-gram model on contexts generated solely from concept mentions.
-As in the CRC model, we start by identifying all concept mentions in the given corpus.
-Then, contexts are generated from only surrounding concepts.
-Formally, given a training corpus of $V$ words $w_1, w_2, ..., w_V$.
+Inspired by the distributional hypothesis \shortcite{harris1954distributional}, in this model, we hypothesize that: \emph{"similar concepts tend to appear in similar conceptual contexts"}.
+In order to test this hypothesis, we propose learning concept embeddings by training a skip-gram model on contexts generated solely from concept mentions.
+As in the CRX model, we start by identifying all concept mentions in the given corpus.
+Then, contexts of target concept are generated from surrounding concepts only.
+Formally, given a training corpus of $V$ words $\omega_1, \omega_2, ..., \omega_V$.
 We iterate over the corpus identifying concept mentions and thus generating a sequence of $C$ concept tokens $c_1, c_2,...c_C$ where $C<V$.
 Afterwards we train the skip-gram model aiming to maximize:

 where $s$ is the context window size, $c_i$ is the target concept, and $c_{i+j}$ is a surrounding concept mention within $s$ mentions.